- ABMS Certification:

 - Clinical Practice:

-- BPPV, Deviated Septum, Hearing Loss, Sinusitis, Snoring, Otitis Externa (Swimmer's Ear)- Pediatric, Tinnitus (Ringing in the Ears), Ear, Nose and Throat (ENT), Pediatric ENT
+- BPPV, Deviated Septum (Septoplasty), Hearing Loss, Sinus Surgery, Snoring, Otitis Externa (Swimmer's Ear)- Pediatric, Tinnitus (Ringing in the Ears), Ear, Nose and Throat (ENT), Pediatric ENT, Cochlear Implants

 - Associate Professor